Animals as Leaders: History

 In Spring 2012, Animals as Leaders embarked on a headlining tour of Europe, then returned to North America to open for Thrice.
 Navene Koperweis left Animals as Leaders that March.
 Prosthetic Records then announced on March 23 that drummer Matt Garstka would join them on tour.

 "We see nothing but great potential with Matt, and look forward to performing with him on the upcoming tours," Abasi says.
 "We feel very excited for the future of AAL, which is brighter than ever.
 I'm beyond excited for our fans to hear some of the new music we already have brewing for the future!"

 On November 28, 2012, Misha Mansoor, the producer for the first Animals as Leaders album, announced that he had begun writing riffs with Tosin Abasi, intending to start recording on their third album.
 Two days later, it was confirmed that Mansoor was recording the band after the completion of two songs.
 On February 14, 2014, the band announced their third studio album, The Joy of Motion, which was released via Sumerian Records on March 25, 2014.

 On February 2, 2016, they revealed on Instagram that they were working on their fourth studio album.
 On September 22, they revealed that the album would be titled The Madness of Many, and would be released on November 11, 2016.
 On September 30, they released a single from the album, "The Brain Dance".
 On October 18, they released another song from the album, "Arithmophobia".
 This song features extensive use of odd-metered rhythm, hence its name.

 On September 1, 2021, the band released "Monomyth" as a single.
 It was elected by Loudwire as the 20th-best metal song of 2021.
 American rapper and producer JPEGMafia sampled the single for the song "END CREDITS!" of the offline version of his album, LP!.

 On November 18, 2021, the band announced their fifth studio album titled Parrhesia and released a single from the album, "The Problem of Other Minds."
 The album was released on March 25, 2022.

 In a February 28, 2025 interview with Guitar World, Abasi said the band plans to begin pre-production of their new album.
 He stated he wants to spend a portion of the year writing the record, and hopefully recording it by the end of the year.

+Animals as Leaders will support Steve Vai and Joe Satriani on their 2026 North American "SATCHVAI" tour.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

 Style

 Animals as Leaders is a progressive metal band whose style draws from progressive rock, jazz fusion, funk, and electronica.
 Drummer Matt Garstka has called the band's style "metal fusion".
 They are a prominent band within the djent scene.
-The band is notable for its absence of a bass player, who is "replaced" by two eight-string guitarists.
+The band is notable for the absence of a bass player, who is "replaced" by two eight-string guitarists.